Huon Peninsula: Flora and fauna

+Frogs & Lizards

+Below is a table containing some of the frogs and lizards commonly found within the area.

+Birds

+The below table contains some of the birds commonly encountered at higher elevations along the Huon peninsula.

 Conservation

 The raised beach coastal terraces of Huon were added to the UNESCO World Heritage Tentative List on June 6, 2006 in the Mixed (Cultural + Natural) category.

 In 2009 the YUS Conservation Area was established in the northern part of the peninsula.
-YUS stretches over 760 km² and includes the three rivers, Yopno, Uruwa and Som, for which it was named.
+YUS stretches over 760 km2 and includes the three rivers, Yopno, Uruwa and Som, for which it was named.